MSFS: In-Sim Settings

 MSFS ‘PC’ Graphics Settings

-Be aware that the sim starts up with the PC settings and the PC Texture Resolution setting requires the sim to be restarted when changed.
+These are the main things to consider within the PC settings page when using VR mode.
+Be aware that the sim starts up with the PC settings and the PC Texture Resolution setting.
+If you change these values they will not be implemented until you restart the sim.
 This means the texture resolution will not be changed to the VR setting when you switch to VR mode if those settings are different.
 Make sure your PC setting matches the VR setting you want for Texture Resolution (credit: 2020 fs’ers ).

 PC: Display Mode (full screen)